adityasankranthi/Robot-Assembly-Simulation-1/README.md

 ### Brainstorm

 #### What are some ideas for solving this homework assignment?

-unlock all test cases
+1. Unlock all test cases.
-start with the part class, I am choosing to use an alphanumeric serial number. throw exceptions to relevant functions
+2. throw exceptions to relevant functions.
+3. Finish Parts class first.
+4. For FixedRobot because it is of fixed size I can do if-else conditions to add/remove relevant parts.
+5. For ArrayRobot implement similar functionality to FixedRobot but with variable number of parts.

 ### Plan

 #### What will I work on first after I finish this planning part?
+1. Start with the Part class, I am choosing to use an alphanumeric serial number.
+2. most of the Part class's methods can be implemented in a similar style to CS251.
+3. FixedRobot and ArrayRobot can be defined with simple if else clauses but find a way to better implement the methods.

 *The preceding steps should be completed and committed by the Friday 10pm deadline.*